 - The sample size for seed health testing, seed sampling protocols

-Kent J. Bradford, Professor, Department of Plant Sciences and Director, Seed Biotechnology Center, University of California, Davis, CA, USA.
+Kent J. Bradford, Professor Emeritus, Department of Plant Sciences and former Director of the Seed Biotechnology Center, University of California, Davis, CA, USA.
 Kent received B.S. and M.S. degrees in Biochemistry and Horticulture from Michigan State University and received his Ph.D. in Plant Physiology from UC Davis in 1981.
-Kent is the founding Director of the Seed Biotechnology Center, interim Director of the World Food Center, and a professor in the Department of Plant Sciences at UC Davis.
-Dr. Bradford, as Academic Director of the SBC, oversees, promotes, and conducts the outreach, education, and research activities of the Center.
-His research is focused on the development, maintenance, and expression of seed quality; plant water relations; developmental and growth regulation.
+Kent was the founding Director of the Seed Biotechnology Center, interim Director of the World Food Center, and a professor in the Department of Plant Sciences at UC Davis prior to his retirement in 2019.
+Dr. Bradford’s research focused on the development, maintenance, and expression of seed quality, and he continues to contribute to the outreach, education, and research activities of the Center.

 Phyllis Himmel, Director, Collaboration for Plant Pathogen Strain Identification (CPPSI).
 Phyllis joined the UC Davis Seed Biotechnology Center in July 2015 to lead the seed industry-funded Collaboration for the Identification of Plant-Pathogen Strains (CPPSI).
 She received her MS and Ph.D. in Plant Pathology from the University of Arizona.
 After a USDA/ARS Post Doc at the University of Illinois, she joined the Asgrow (later Seminis, then Monsanto) Vegetable Seed Company as a research plant pathologist.
 While at Marrone Bio Innovations, she held personnel and product management roles in the discovery and development of plant and microbe-based biopesticides.